-Encryption key management is necessary for effective data protection.
-Here are some considerations for selecting the right key management solution.
+Encryption key management is a necessary component of effective data protection.

 Strong data encryption generally is considered one of the more effective ways of protecting confidential data, be it stored locally or in the cloud.
 But strong encryption brings with it one of the most important aspects of data security: encryption key management.
 There is no one-size-fits-all answer to the key management conundrum; companies need to identify and implement a plan that meets not only security requirements, but also the security maturity profile of the company and the capabilities of its staff.

 What to Look for in Key Management Solutions

 One can compare the encryption security key to the combination safe with one major difference.
 Unlike a traditional safe with a preset combination, encryption keys can be changed -- both in content and in length.
 An effective key management program not only can generate and protect an existing key, but it also must be able to manage the distribution of keys and their destruction.

 The National Institute of Standards and Technology (NIST) developed recommendations in 2012 for key management that goes into great detail on the technology, algorithms and implementation (the recommendations can be downloaded here).
 NIST also offers detailed information on its site about the Cryptographic Key Management Project.

 Recent, well-publicized data breaches of large and small organizations where unencrypted confidential data was lost or stolen demonstrate the need for encryption for companies of all sizes.
 It does not matter if the loss is from stolen laptops, lost thumb drives, or from malware that gave attackers access to corporate data; unencrypted, personally identifiable data or confidential corporate data is the attackers' mother lode.
 For that reason, data should be encrypted not only in transit, but at rest as well.